Emulator Issues #9143

 #12 Updated by Lucario over 4 years ago

 "Most commonly used options" has two different senses.
 It's most commonly used by majority and by hotkey users.

 Saying that it isn't meant to be used by people sounds very biased.
 The freelook and fullscreen needs it and there are some good features that's much better used with hotkeys like save states / frame speed for TAS users.

-#16 Updated by MayImilae about 4 years ago
+#16 Updated by MayImilae over 4 years ago

 What phire was asking for there was additional education, but as I responded, there isn't really education that can be provided.
 The only reason to have a guide would be to inform users that the functionality exists, which we might need to do.
 There is a case to be made that it should be moved out of the Options menu (that was a recent move) but that is a very different discussion.

 Regardless, the facts still stand.
 This is an advanced function, it is unfriendly to users who would stumble around and not know how to configure it.
 And that's ok, its an advanced function and dumbing it down to make sure all users can use it would just irritate advanced users while still not being good enough for casual users.
 It is what it is.
 Nevertheless, it is an advanced function and if it was placed front and center within the interface it would cause more harm than good.